 To learn more about MVNU’s traditional and online programs, visit mvnu.edu.

 Mount Vernon Nazarene University is a private, four-year, intentionally Christian teaching university for traditional age students, graduate students, and working adults.
 With a 327-acre main campus in Mount Vernon, Ohio, MVNU emphasizes academic excellence, spiritual growth, and service to community and church.
 MVNU offers an affordable education both in-seat and online to more than 2,100 students from 42 states and nine foreign countries.

 Recent PostsMVNU announces commencement details

-posted over 1 year agoMVNU honoring graduates with in-person commencement
+posted almost 2 years agoMVNU honoring graduates with in-person commencement

-posted over 1 year agoSpaulding addresses 2020 commencement
+posted almost 2 years agoSpaulding addresses 2020 commencement

 posted over 2 years agoMVNU graduates destined to influence the future